Counseling Education

 In the 1890s the construction of a system of locks and dams on the Black Warrior River by the U.S. Army Corps of Engineers improved navigation to such an extent that Tuscaloosa was effectively connected to the Gulf Coast seaport of Mobile.
 This stimulated the economy and trade, and mining and metallurgical industries were developed in the region.
 By the onset of the 20th century, the growth of the University of Alabama and the mental health-care facilities in the city, along with a strong national economy, fueled a steady growth in Tuscaloosa which continued unabated for 100 years.

 In the post World War II era, African Americans increased their activism to ensure their constitutional civil rights and challenged southern segregation in numerous ways.
-In 1952, Autherine Lucy was admitted to the university as a graduate student, but her admission was rescinded when authorities discovered she was not white.
+In 1952, Autherine Lucy was admitted to the university as a graduate student, but her admission was rescinded when authorities discovered she was not White.
 After three years of legal wrangling, Thurgood Marshall and the NAACP got a court order preventing the university from banning Lucy and another student based on race.
-The following year, Lucy enrolled as a graduate student in Library Science on February 3, 1956, becoming the first African American admitted to a white public school or university in the state.
-During her first day of class on February 6, students and others rioted on the campus, where a mob of more than a thousand white men pelted the car in which she was taken to her classes.
-Death threats were made against her and the university president's home was stoned.
+The following year, Lucy enrolled as a graduate student in Library Science on February 3, 1956, becoming the first Black admitted to a White public school or university in the state.
+During her first day of class on February 6, students and others rioted on the campus, where a mob of more than a thousand students pelted the car in which she was taken to her classes.
+Death threats were made against her, and the university president's home was stoned.
 The riots were the most violent involving a pro-segregation demonstration since the landmark Brown v.
 Board of Education Supreme Court decision.
-After the riots, the university suspended Lucy from school stating her own safety was a concern; it later expelled her on a technicality.
+After the riots, the university suspended Lucy from school, stating her own safety was a concern; it later expelled her on a technicality.
 She was active in civil rights for a time, but withdrew later that year.
-After her expulsion was annulled by the university in 1988, Lucy re-enrolled and completed her M.S. in education and graduated together with her daughter in 1992.
+Decades later, after her expulsion was annulled by the university in 1988, Lucy re-enrolled and completed her M.S. in Education and graduated, together with her daughter, in 1992.

 On June 11, 1963, George Wallace, governor of Alabama, stood in front of the Foster Auditorium entrance at The University of Alabama in what became known as the Stand in the Schoolhouse Door in an attempt to stop desegregation of that institution by the enrollment of two African-American students, Vivian Malone and James Hood.
 He had created a challenge to federal orders, when confronted by US Deputy Attorney General Nicholas Katzenbach and federal marshals sent in by Attorney General Robert F. Kennedy, Wallace stepped aside.
 President John F. Kennedy had supported integration of the University of Alabama as well.

-On June 9, 1964, in an event that later became known as Bloody Tuesday, a group of peaceful African-American Civil rights marchers were beaten, arrested and tear gassed by police in Tuscaloosa while walking from the First African Baptist Church to the County Courthouse to protest against the segregated restrooms and drinking fountains of this public facility.
+On June 9, 1964, in an event that later became known as Bloody Tuesday, a group of African-American Civil rights marchers were beaten, arrested and tear-gassed by police in Tuscaloosa while walking from the First African Baptist Church to the County Courthouse to protest against the segregated restrooms and drinking fountains of this public facility.
 Thirty-three people were sent to the hospital for treatment of injuries, and 94 were arrested.
 The events were not witnessed by outside journalists and had little influence outside the local community.
-A year later, the Bloody Sunday events in Selma of a voting rights march attracted national and international coverage and attention.

 James Hood dropped out of the University of Alabama after two months.
 He later returned, and in 1997, received his Ph.D. in interdisciplinary studies.
-Malone persisted in her studies at the time and became the first African American to graduate from the university.
-In 2000, the university granted her an honorary doctorate of humane letters.
-Later in his life, Wallace apologized for his opposition at that time to racial integration.
+Malone persisted in her studies at the time and became the first Black American to graduate from the university.
+In 2000, the university granted her an honorary doctorate of Humane Letters.
+Later in his life, Governor Wallace apologized for his opposition at that time to racial integration.

 On April 27, 2011, Tuscaloosa was hit by a 1.5 mi (2.4 km) wide EF4 tornado that resulted in 64 deaths, more than 1500 injuries, and massive devastation.
 Most of the deaths, 44, were in Tuscaloosa alone, with the rest being in Birmingham and surrounding suburbs.
 The tornado's top winds were estimated by the US National Weather Service at 190 mph (310 km/h).
 Officials at DCH Regional Medical alone reported treating more than 1,000 injured people in the tornado aftermath.
 Officials reported dozens of unaccompanied minors being admitted for treatment at the hospital, raising questions about the possible loss of their parents.
 Several were taken to pediatric trauma wards, indicating serious injuries.
 Referring to the extent and severity of the damage, Mayor Walter Maddox stated that "we have neighborhoods that have been basically removed from the map."
 The same tornado later went on to cause major damage in the Birmingham area.
 In all, the cost of damage from the tornado amounted to $2.45 billion, making it, at the time, the costliest tornado in U.S. history, though it would be surpassed less than a month later by the devastating Joplin, Missouri tornado of May 22.